richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## The Document Editor or Author {#doceditor}

-Most Working Groups (WGs) focus their efforts on one or more documents that capture its work results.
+Most Working Groups (WGs) focus their efforts on one or more documents that capture their work results.
 A Working
 Group generally designates a person to serve as the Editor for a particular document.
 That Document Editor is responsible for ensuring that the contents of the document accurately reflect the